What is regression testing?

 In software, a regression can happen after a new feature is implemented.
 Let’s say an email photo sharing service introduces video compatibility, but after the capability is released, the basic function of sharing photos to a set group of email addresses is completely broken.

 Given that a regression is an unintended change, then regression testing is the process of hunting for these changes.
+The regression testing definition is simply an unintended issue caused by code change.

-Why should it be automated?
+Why should regression testing be automated?

 The words “automated” and “regression testing” go hand-in-hand.
 When companies first consider how they can maximize their QA teams’ potential through automation, they look to regression tests.